navi-04/Issue-change-log/issue-change-log-cui/documentation/02-installation-guide.md

 # Installation Guide

-This guide will walk you through the complete installation process for the Issue Change Log app.
+This guide will walk you through the complete installation process for the Advanced Work Item log app.

 ## Prerequisites

-Before installing the Issue Change Log app, ensure you have:
+Before installing the Advanced Work Item log app, ensure you have:

 ### **System Requirements**
 - ✅ Active Jira Cloud instance